giampaolo/psutil/docs/index.rst

   .. method:: execute(fun, *, times=None, warmup_times=None, retries=None, tolerance=None)

     Run a full leak test on a callable.
+If specified, the optional arguments override the class attributes with the same name.

 Constants
 =========